 After a week or so, you’ll see white roots start to form at the former leaf node locations.

 Some sweet potato vines grow really fast—with tons of roots—and others take their sweet time.

 Either way, it’s a tough plant to kill.
 And I hope I didn’t just jinx your efforts by saying that.

 You don’t want the water getting gross or murky so keep it fresh.
 You can use the old water to water other garden plants.

 You might notice the remaining leaves wilt slightly for a few days.
 Don’t panic.
 They should get perky again soon.

-When the roots are at least 3″ long, you can plant your vines in containers or continue growing them in jars.
+When the roots are at least 3″ long, you can plant your vines in containers (use potting mix, not garden soil) or continue growing them in jars.

 Various insects will nibble on the leaves but it’s rarely tragic.
 You can see tiny bite marks in the image below.
 No big deal.
 They seem to nip and run.

 As mentioned, you can bring the cuttings indoors and keep them going all winter long (either in containers with proper container mix) or in water jars or vases.